jcfieldsdev/warcraft3-hotkey-editor/README.md

 ## Limitations

-There are a few known limitations of the editor:

-- The default hotkey settings are for *The Frozen Throne* multiplayer.
-There are a handful of differences with *Reign of Chaos* multiplayer and both campaigns that the editor does not properly reflect.
-For example, in *Reign of Chaos*, the Far Seer and Beastiary have their commands in a different order and several units have different names.
-- The icon order algorithm may not be exactly the same as the game in cases where there are button position conflicts (which, by default, includes several creeps).
+The icon order algorithm may not be exactly the same as the game in cases where there are button position conflicts (which, by default, includes several creeps).

-- There are some special creeps and other units in the campaign that can potentially be player-controlled (through mind control abilities or otherwise) that may not be available in the editor, though their commands are typically present in the standard multiplayer creeps.
+There are some special creeps and other units in the campaign that can potentially be player-controlled (through mind control abilities or otherwise) that may not be available in the editor, though their commands are typically present in the standard multiplayer creeps.

 ## Acknowledgments